C-Adam/Coding-Notes/HTML-CSS/Styling.md

 }
 ```

-### Ternary Operator - For quick if else checking, use ? after the
+### Ternary Operator - For quick if else checking, use ? after the expression then [code to run if true] : [code to run if false]
 ```JavaScript
 const age = 24